What’s the best month for a winter visit to Switzerland?

 November isn’t winter yet.
 But snowfall can start in the mountains.
 Weather is often chilly and foggy.
-It’s low season and not all mountain transportation will operate.
+It’s low season and mountain transport can have maintenance breaks.

 Still, this is a good time to visit Switzerland if you like peace and quiet.
 You can visit beautiful towns and museums.
 Train journeys are wonderful too.
 By late November, the first Christmas markets start.

 Early December is like November weather-wise.
 Winter in Switzerland begins by late December.
 Snowfall may occur in the mountains and ski resorts start operating.
 You’ll find Christmas decorations and a cozy atmosphere in the towns and cities.

 December is the best month to enjoy the holiday season in Switzerland.
 You can make city trips and shop at Christmas markets.
 Mountain top visits are possible too.
 If you stay in a town high in the Alps, you may experience the first snowfall.

 December 24 to January 1 is the most expensive week of the year for accommodation.
 Find out how to save money here.

 January and February are the coldest months.
 They’re drier than summer.
 Snow can fall, especially at high altitude.

 You can best stay in the mountains.
 You’ll have the best chances of snow and of sunny, bright winter weather there.